KokelSan/aPQlypse/README.md

 |Roger, I have a target in sight|The nation is proud of you soldier|

 ## Demo video 🎥
-Here is a link to the presentation video we made to promote the game to our friends
+Here is short teaser I made with a friend to promote the game to our friends:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=NKb68moE3SM
 " target="_blank"><img src="http://img.youtube.com/vi/NKb68moE3SM/0.jpg"